Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

   ```

   Here the (broadcasted) integer array index shape `(10, 20)` comes first in
-  the result array and shape corresponding to the rest of the index, `(3, 4)`,
+  the result array and the shape corresponding to the rest of the index, `(3,
-  comes last.
+  4)`, comes last.

   If you find yourself running into this behavior, chances are you would be
   better off rewriting the indexing operation to be simpler.
 It's considered